pepov/k8sblog/_posts/2022-03-31-go-testing-in-kubernetes-api-und-gophercloud-en.md

 }
 ```

 The output of a function will compare with an expected value and if this is okay, the test will pass.
-The count of lines of code, which is with this test covered, is Coverage and present a kine of quality for this program.
+The count of lines of code, which is with this test covered, is named Coverage and present a seal of quality for this program.

 # Kubernetes API Test